-Low Funds, High Expectations: Educating New Mexico’s Cannabis Consumers
+Low Funds, High Expectations: Educating New Mexico’s Consumers

-So, what does this mean for New Mexico's cannabis future?
-It means that if retailers want to win the long game, they’ll have to work twice as hard—investing not just in product, but in community education.
-They’ll have to change minds, slowly but surely, because right now, cannabis here isn’t just another product on the shelf—it’s a lesson waiting to be taught.
+So, what does this mean for New Mexico's future?
+It means that if retailers want to win the long game, they’ll have to work twice as hard—investing not just in product, but in education.
+In 1994, an organization called The Golden Apple Foundation was founded to recognize and teaching excellence, where every year several teachers are awarded for their commitment to enriching the next generations.
+I had the privilege of having two Golden Apple recipients in High School, mentors that pushed me to be a better story teller.

-It’s tough out here, but if you can navigate that maze of poverty and low education, you might just have a shot.
+It’s tough out here, but if you can navigate that maze of budgets and expectations, you might just have a shot.
 But it won’t be easy, and it won’t be quick.

 Previous